Todd Heap

-Todd Benjamin Heap (born March 16, 1980) is an American former professional football player who was a tight end for 12 seasons in the National Football League (NFL).
+Todd Benjamin Heap (born March 16, 1980) is an American former professional football player who was a tight end for 12 seasons in the National Football League (NFL), primarily for the Baltimore Ravens.
+He was selected to the Pro Bowl twice with the Ravens, earning second-team All-Pro honors in 2003.

-After playing college football for Arizona State University, he was drafted by the Baltimore Ravens in the first round of the 2001 NFL Draft.
-Heap played ten years for the Ravens, becoming the franchise's all-time leader in touchdown catches and second all-time in receptions and yards.
-He was released in 2011 and played two years for the Arizona Cardinals.
+After playing college football for the Arizona State Sun Devils, Heap was selected by Baltimore in the first round of the 2001 NFL draft.
+He played ten years for the Ravens, becoming the franchise's all-time leader in touchdown catches and second all-time in receptions and yards.
+He played two years for the Arizona Cardinals from 2011-2012.

-Early years
+Early life

 A 1998 graduate of Mountain View High School in Mesa, Arizona, Todd lettered three years in football, three years in basketball and two years in baseball.
 Todd helped Mountain View win back-to-back football state championships in 1996 and 1997, going undefeated both years.
 He also helped both the basketball and baseball teams win a State Championship his senior year.
 During his high school years, Todd won many football related awards, including Arizona All-Star honors, All-Arizona, Super All-State, Arizona 5A Player of the Year, Ed Doherty Player of the Year, All-East Valley Two-Way Player of the Year as a senior and a SuperPrep All-American.
 Todd broke several school records, including most career receiving yards (1,377), most career receptions (87), most career touchdown receptions, and most touchdown catches in one game (3).
 In the state championship game against Tucson Amphitheater, he caught one touchdown pass, scored a two-point conversion and threw a 26-yard touchdown pass.